i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 flags :: 2 bytes
          bit order: 15 14 ..
 3210
-         bit 0: 1 if Static Key Section follows, 0 if not bits 15-1: Unused, set to 0 for future compatibility num :: Message number, 2 bytes key :: the originator's ephemeral key, 32 bytes. unused :: 4 bytes
+         bit 0: 1 if ephemeral key is to be used, 0 if not bit 1: 1 if Static Key Section follows, 0 if not bits 15-1: Unused, set to 0 for future compatibility num :: Message number, 2 bytes unused :: 4 bytes key :: the originator's ephemeral key, 32 bytes.
+         All zeros if flags bit 0 is not set
          Set to 0 for future compatibility

 {% endhighlight %}